padeir0/millipascal/readme.md

 I won't change this, however, since this is how the stack frame works, this language is just a thin wrap over assembly.

+The language also has a very simple module system, each file is a module and all modules must live in the same folder.
+The name of the module is the name of the file.
+Check the `examples/stdlib` folder.

+TODO:
-TODO: Allow main to have the signature: `proc[argc:i64, argv:ptr] int`
+ - Allow main to have the signature: `proc[argc:i64, argv:ptr] int`
-TODO: Generate minimum amount of copies in the frontend
+ - Generate minimum amount of copies in the linearization phase